opencomputeproject/onie/_sources/testing-certification/nos_validation.txt

 **************

-NOS validation refers to the idea that a NOS must cooperate in an ONIE-enable system in an appropriate manner.
+NOS validation refers to the idea that a NOS must cooperate in an ONIE-enabled system in an appropriate manner.
 NOS validation verifies that a NOS respects the ONIE interface, without corrupting the ONIE environment for other operating systems.